Date of incident: February 2, 2005.

 The ship’s owner and operator (Cape Flattery Shipping Ltd. and Pacific Basin

-Marine Services Ltd.) have accepted responsibility and entered into a
+Marine Services Ltd.) accepted responsibility and entered into a

 cooperative memorandum of understanding with the Trustees.
 Pursuant to that